ahmed-al-balochi/LibreGaming/README.md

 # Prerequisite:
 * To run this script you need python3 installed if not already.

+1. Install Python3 For Ubuntu:
 ```
 sudo apt install python3
 ```
+3. Install Python3 For Arch Linux:
 ```
 sudo pacman install python
 ```
+3. Install Python3 For Fedora:
 ```
 sudo dnf install python3
 ```